Professor, Dept. of Political Science, University of Stockholm

 Cand.scient.pol. (candidate of political science) from the University of Aarhus, Denmark, 1974

-1974-1976 Teaching at the Department of Political Science, University of Aarhus
+1974-1983 Teaching and research positions at the Department of Political Science, University of Aarhus, Denmark

 1981-1982 Visiting Scholar at Radcliffe College, Harvard University, Boston, USA